These Hair Removal Creams and Tools Make De-Fuzzing Your Face at Home So Easy

 Shaped like a luxury lipstick, the Finishing Touch hair remover is a discreet, battery-powered device that’s super effective at removing peach fuzz and fine hairs.
 Not only does it get rid of hair, but it also reveals smooth skin underneath, making makeup application a breeze.
 Just roll the hypoallergenic head of the device around your face in small, circulation motions, and voila: facial fuzz and stubble is a thing of the past.
 It’s that simple!

-Safe to use daily on all skin types, the rotary shaver is virtually painless, according to reviewers.
+Safe to use daily on all skin types, the rotary shaver (which has earned a five-star rating from nearly 45,000 shoppers) is virtually painless, according to reviewers.
 One customer said it “removes all the hair without irritating my skin and it seems to last longer than other tools I've used.”
 Another reviewer added: “I’m highly allergic to even the wax that is made for sensitive skin; this beauty item will now save me that discomfort.
 Highly recommend it.
 Easy cleanup and ZERO pain.”
-Of note: Some customers said that it’s a good idea to apply a gentle moisturizer after using, since this product is an exfoliant that may dry out skin a bit.
+Of note: Some customers said that it’s a good idea to apply a gentle moisturizer after using it since this product is an exfoliant that may dry out the skin a bit.

 Best for Sensitive Skin: Avon Fresh and Smooth Facial Hair Removal Cream